Martchus/syncthingtray/README.md

   * Utilizes either Qt WebKit or Qt WebEngine
   * Can be built without web view support as well (then the web UI is opened in the regular browser)
 * Allows quickly switching between multiple Syncthing instances
+* Features a simple command line utility `syncthingctl` to check Syncthing status and trigger rescan/pause/resume/restart

 ## Planned features
 The tray is still under development; the following features are planned:
 * Show recently processed items
 * Improve notification handling
-* Create simple command line application
 * Create Plasmoid for Plasma 5 desktop

 ## Screenshots